analyticalmonk/awesome-neuroscience/readme.md

 ### E-Books
 - [Neuroscience Online](http://nba.uth.tmc.edu/neuroscience/m/index.htm) - Open-access electronic textbook and interactive courseware covering neuroscience in depth.
 Provided by the Department of Neurobiology and Anantomy at the University of Texas Medical School at Houston.
+- [Computational Cognitive Neuroscience](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main) - Text which provides an in-depth introduction to the main ideas in the computational cognitive neuroscience, a field which aims to understand the brain by using biologically based computational models.

 ### Blogs